As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 1. Plan your trip based on seasons

-The very first thing you need to do before anything is chose when you want to travel to Japan.
-Whilst I think you’d be happy travelling to Japan at pretty much any time during the year, you may have some requirements that are only possible at a certain time.
+The very first thing you need to do before anything is choose when you want to travel to Japan.
+Whilst I think you’d be happy traveling to Japan at pretty much any time during the year, you may have some requirements that are only possible at a certain time.

-One of the biggest deciding factors on when you should travel to Japan are the seasons.
+One of the biggest deciding factors on when you should travel to Japan is the seasons.